Skip to main content

 At this point the environment is a container.
 You configure it by creating simulators and linking them:

-// Link simulators to environment
+# Link both simulators to the environment ($ENVIRONMENT_ID from above)

 Simulator Types